zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

    .MaxAutoLockRenewalDuration(TimeSpan.FromMinutes(7))
    .SubQueue(SubQueue.DeadLetter)
    .PrefetchCount(10)
-   .SubscriptionSqlFilter("1=1") // ASB subscription SQL filters can also be created - see topology creation section .Instances(1));
+   .SubscriptionSqlFilter("1=1") // ASB subscription filters can also be created - see topology creation section .Instances(1));
 ```